 The Colonnade bisects the Rhododendron Garden that puts on its best show in May.

-What once was a Bird House with parrots, cockatoos, mynahs and other tropical birds now shows off a locally painted Trompe l'Oeil that gives the impression that you could walk through to the next garden.
+What once was a bird house with parrots, cockatoos, mynas and other tropical birds now shows off a locally painted trompe l'oeil that gives the impression that you could walk through to the next garden.

 White & Yellow Gardens

 The Yellow Garden features plants with either yellow blooms or foliage.

 The White Garden focuses on plants with white, grey or green leaves or flowers.

 The Oriental Garden is planted with pines, bamboo and Acer palmatum (Japanese Maples) that came directly from Japan, and were planted by the Mayor of Chiba, our sister city there.
 It features an arched bridge over a pond with goldfish, a Japanese tea house and of course the Moon Gate.

 The focal point of the Native Garden is the totem pole recently donated by the FOGS (the Friends of the Gardens).
 The pole was carved by Cody Mathias, a local carver, and depicts an eagle and a woman.

 This shady spot is dense with plants native to the Pacific Northwest coastal forests.
 A wooden bridge spans a boggy area full of yellow skunk cabbage flowers in late spring.